 The Funnel Visualization screenshot shows a purchase flow, but you can easily create one for an email submission or subscription flow, too.

-Google Analytics specializes in ecommerce analytics, offering specific reports to just revenue and orders.
-The original Ecommerce plugin tracks only transaction and item data.
+Google Analytics specializes in ecommerce analytics, offering specific reports to revenue and orders out-of-the-box.
+The basic Ecommerce plugin tracks only transaction and item data.
 For smaller ecommerce websites with only a few online products, it is just enough to get actionable insights.
 However, Google Analytics can be further “enhanced” with “Enhanced Ecommerce.”

 What does the Enhanced Ecommerce plugin do?